Brandwood (ward)

 Brandwood is one of 40 wards which constitute Birmingham City Council and is part of the Birmingham Selly Oak constituency.
 Prior to May 2010, it was a part of the constituency of Birmingham Hall Green.
-The ward contains a large number of owner-occupied properties around Howard Road, Wheelers Lane, May Lane, Woodthorpe Road, Featherstone Road, Brandwood Road, Howard Road, Lindsworth Road and Alcester Road South, in addition to two big former council estates around Allenscroft Road and Druids Heath, the latter containing 16 high-rise tower blocks.
+The ward contains a large number of owner-occupied properties around Howard Road, Wheelers Lane, May Lane, Woodthorpe Road, Featherstone Road, Brandwood Road, Lindsworth Road and Alcester Road South, in addition to two big former council estates around Allenscroft Road and Druids Heath, the latter containing 16 high-rise tower blocks.
 Brandwood is a sub-section area of Kings Heath.

 The area is served by Druids Heath Library, Cocks Moor Woods Leisure Centre and Golf Course, Baverstock School and Brandwood End Cemetery.

 Demography

 The 2001 Population Census found that there were 23,306 people living in the ward with a population density of 4,167 people per km2 (41.9 people per hectare) compared with 3,649 people per km2 for Birmingham.
 There was a slightly higher proportion of females than males in the ward, with females representing 52.2% of the population, compared with 51.6% for Birmingham as a whole.

 Brandwood is not an ethnically diverse community with ethnic minorities representing 12.6% (3,102) of the ward's population as opposed to 29.6% for Birmingham.
 9.3% of the population was born outside of the United Kingdom, equal to that of the national percentage.
 The largest broad ethnic group was the White group at 87.4%.
 Whilst being above the city average of 70.4%, it was below the national average of 90.9%.
 The second largest broad ethnic group was Asian at 5.9%.
 More specifically, the White British group was the largest ethnic group at 81.6%.
 The White Irish group represented just 4.3%, although this was higher than the city average of 3.2% and the national average of 1.3%.
 The Black Caribbean ethnic group was the third largest at 2.9%.
 The most dominant religion in Brandwood was Christianity with 69.8% of residents stating themselves as Christians.
 15.4% had no religion, above the city average of 12.4% and the national average of 14.6%.
 Islam was the second largest religion at 3.3%.